 What is a String Trimmer?

-This tool has many names weed-whacker, weed-whip, whipper-snipper, or weed eater, but it’s all the same tool.
+This piece of outdoor power equipment has many names weed-whacker, weed-whip, whipper-snipper, or weed eater, but it’s all the same tool.
 The primary use for this tool is to go where your lawn mower could not reach.
 Those could be any of the hard to reach places like the base of a tree or mailbox, underneath the fence, or the space next to any brick wall.

 Another use for this machine can be used to get rid of thicker weeds, cutting through brushes, or even little saplings.
 This action is achievable by switching out the usual string for a blade attachment or blade.
 With that change, this tool becomes multi-purpose and has improved over the years to suit more jobs in one machine.